ShelbyTV/iOS-Guidelines/README.md

 ### Committing
 - Commit code frequnetly.
 - Make sure your commits are descriptive
-- If addressing an issue in Github, make sure to reference the issue number with a hash/pound-sign to the commit, including the hash
+- If addressing an issue in Github, make sure to reference the issue number with a hash/pound-sign to the commit, including the hash as that creates a reference to the issue in the commit
 	- Example: **Addressed #101 - Added new API routes**

 ### Merging